 Students prepare an Individual Learning Plan (ILP) and meet with their Concentration Advisor and Curriculum Coordinator to discuss it at the beginning of each semester.
-The ILP must be submitted to Norma DeMattos at least two days before the end of the registration period (September 10th for Fall 2021).
+The ILP must be submitted to Norma DeMattos at least two days before the end of the registration period (September 8th for Fall 2022).
 The ILP may be modified at any time with permission of the concentration advisor.
 The modification must be filed with Norma DeMattos.
-ILPs have been designed for each concentration to facilitate your course selection and are posted on the Current Students page of the Heller web site (Current Students>Program-Specific Information>MBA>Important Documents>Individual Learning Plans).
-NOTE: Heller-Hornstein, MBS/MBA, MD/MBA and MBT/MBA students do not need to complete an ILP.
+ILPs have been designed for each concentration to facilitate your course selection and are posted on the Current Students Program-Specific Information>MBA>Important Documents>Individual Learning Plans).
+NOTE: Heller-Hornstein and MBT/MBA students do not need to complete an ILP.